harish-shivaram/shilly-jekyll/_books/2022-07-28-six-of-crows.md

 date: 2022-07-28
 image: /images/blog/3129.jpg
 layout: post
-excerpt: A gambler, a convict, a wayward son, a lost Grisha, a Suli girl who has become a killer, a boy from the Barrel who had become something worse.
+description: A gambler, a convict, a wayward son, a lost Grisha, a Suli girl who has become a killer, a boy from the Barrel who had become something worse.
 book: true
 ---